Chronic Lymphocytic Leukemia (CLL): Surgery

 When splenectomy is done for CLL

-A splenectomy does not cure CLL.
-But it may help improve blood counts and relieve pressure and discomfort from an enlarged spleen.
-Your doctor may advise that you have a splenectomy to treat CLL if you have one or both of these problems:
+A splenectomy may help improve blood counts and relieve pressure and discomfort from an enlarged spleen.
+Your healthcare provider may suggest that you have a splenectomy if you have one or both of these problems:

 Vaccines before your surgery